Ietu/WEncrypt-Decrypt/README.md

 # WEncrypt-Decrypt

-Encrypts/decrypts all files in a folder using the Fernet encryption method.
+Encrypts/decrypts all files in a folder using Fernet encryption.
 Generates a key in a text file for safety reasons.

 ## DISCLAIMER
 This encryption script is provided for securing your ***PERSONAL*** files and should not be used for anything else.